monkbai/DNN-decompiler/operator_inference/README.md

 ## Pre-processing

-We provide all pre-processing functions (with comments) in `preprocessing.py`.
+We provide all pre-processing functions in `preprocessing.py`.
 You can use these functions to generate the training and test samples from [raw data](https://www.dropbox.com/s/a1mxqwqn4tytmgz/labeled_dataset_2022.zip?dl=0) provided in **Labeled Dataset for Operator Inference**.

 We also provide all the processed data at [here](https://www.dropbox.com/s/prg0vmei2x781wy/data.zip?dl=0).
 You can download and unzip them into the `data` folder.

 ## Training

+*Note: you may need to replace `python3` with `python` in the following instructions if you have both python 2.x and python 3.x installed.*

 To train an operator identifier from scratch, run `python main.py --training 1` with configurations explained below.